What is Ductless Air Conditioning?

 Is a Ductless Mini Split System Better Than a Traditional Ducted System?

-The great thing about air conditioning in 100 years after it was invented is all of the options available to homeowners.
+The great thing about central air conditioning in 100 years after it was invented is all of the options available to homeowners.
 No one system is necessarily better than another, but there is one type of system that is better for a specific use or a specific homeowners comfort.

 To find out if a ductless AC mini split system might be right for your home, call 1-800 Bill Howe (245-5469) today.
 Bill Howe Heating & Air are leading experts in ductless mini split systems and will help you find your home comfort.